youyanggu/covid19_projections/index.md

-Here we present an intuitive model that uses machine learning techniques to make COVID-19 projections for infections, peak deaths, and total deaths for all 50 US states and 40 countries.
+Here we present an intuitive model that uses machine learning techniques to make COVID-19 projections for infections and deaths for all 50 US states and 40 countries.

 Visit our [About](/about/#how-our-model-is-different) page to see our explanation on why our model is different from other existing models.
+See how our model compares to others on [the CDC website](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).

 On this page:
 * [View projections for each state/country](#view-projections)